essenius/safe-cstring/README.md

 # safe-cstring
-Safer versions of strcat, strcpy, strtok, and sprintf
+Safer versions of strcat, strcpy, and sprintf